Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Applications

-\begin{definition} Given a graph $G(V,E)$, an edge $e\in E$ is called a bridge of $G$ if there exist a pair of vertices $x,y\in V$ such that every path between $x$ and $y$ in $G$ passes through $e$. \end{definition}
+\begin{definition} Given a graph $G=(V,E)$, an edge $e\in E$ is called a bridge of $G$ if there exist a pair of vertices $x,y\in V$ such that every path between $x$ and $y$ in $G$ passes through $e$. \end{definition}

 The articulation points and bridges of a graph can be easily computed by using DFS traversal of the graph.
-Given a DFS tree $T$ of an undirected graph $G$, we can index the vertices in order they were visited by the DFS traversal.
+Given a DFS tree $T$ of an undirected graph $G$, we can index the vertices in the order they are visited by the DFS traversal.
 This index is called the \emph{DFN number} of the vertex.
 The \emph{high number} of a vertex $v$ is defined as the lowest DFN number vertex from which there is an edge incident to $T(v)$.
-Now any non-root vertex $v$ will be an articulation point of the graph if high number of at least one of its children is equal to $DFN(v)$.
+Now, any non-root vertex $v$ will be an articulation point of the graph if high number of at least one of its children is equal to $DFN(v)$.
 The root $r$ of the DFS tree $T$ will be an articulation point if it has more than one child.
-Any edge $(x,y)$ (say $x=par(y)$) of the DFS tree will be a bridge if the high number of $y$ is $DFN(x)$ and the high number of each child of $y$ (if any) is equal to $DFN(y)$.
+An edge $(x,y)$ of the DFS tree, where $x=par(y)$, will be a bridge if the high number of $y$ is $DFN(x)$ and the high number of each child of $y$ (if any) is equal to $DFN(y)$.
 Thus, given the high number of each vertex in the DFS tree, the articulation points and bridges can be determined in $O(n)$ time.

-We now show that given any set of $k$ updates to graph $G$, we can not only construct the new tree $T^*$, but also compute high point of each vertex in $O(nk\log^4 n)$ time.
+We can augment our fully dynamic DFS algorithm with an additional procedure to compute high number of each vertex using the same time bounds.
+For this we show that given any set of $k$ updates to graph $G$, while computing the new tree $T^*$ we also compute the high number of each vertex in $O(nk\log^4 n)$ time.
 For each vertex $x$, let $a(x)$ denote the highest ancestor of $x$ in $T^*$ such that $(x,a(x))$ is an edge in $G+U$.
 Note that if $(x,a(x))$ is a newly added edge, then it can be easily computed by scanning all the new edges added to the graph.
 This is due to fact that the total number of new edges added to $G$ is bounded by $nk$.
 So we restrict ourselves to the case when $(x,a(x))$ was originally present in the graph $G$.
-Recall that our algorithm computed $T^*$ by attaching paths to the partially grown tree, where $P_t$ and $P_p$ are the set of paths attached to $T^*$ (during its construction) that originally belonged to $\TT$ and $\PP$ respectively.
-Also, path halving ensures that the size of $P_p$ is bounded by $k \log n$.
+Recall that our algorithm computes $T^*$ by attaching paths to the partially grown tree.
+Let $P_t$ and $P_p$ be the set of paths attached to $T^*$ (during its construction) that originally belonged to $\TT$ and $\PP$ respectively.
+Further, path halving ensures that the size of $P_p$ is bounded by $k \log n$.
 For each path $p_0\in P_t\cup P_p$, let $H(p_0)$ denote the vertex in $p_0$ that is closest to $r$ in $T^*$.